 Mitigate fire and explosion risks at your facility

-One of the earlier-recorded combustible dust explosions in history occurred in 1878 at the Washburn Mill, which produced flour for a major milling company.
+One of the earlier-recorded combustible dust explosions in history occurred in 1878 at the Washburn A Mill, which produced flour for General Mills.
 The blast, caused by a buildup of flour dust, killed 18 people and destroyed neighboring mills, and city blocks.
 This incident brought the dangers of combustible dust to light and prompted better safety and ventilation systems in factories.

-A more recent case involving combustible dust occurred in 2008 at a major sugar refinery.
+A more recent case involving combustible dust occurred in 2008 at the Imperial Sugar Refinery in Georgia.
 Due to oversight of safety and housekeeping standards, a large amount of combustible sugar dust caught fire, rapidly spreading through the entire facility.
 The explosion resulted in 14 deaths, 38 injuries, and destroyed the plant.
-The refinery was cited with 124 safety violations and posted a $15.5 million loss, primarily due to the explosion.
+Imperial Sugar was cited with 124 safety violations (no charges were brought up) and posted a $15.5 million loss, primarily due to the explosion.